Raising Manager

 Don't forget to include the quotes at the beginning and the end of the value of the text attribute.

-HTML tag are also available for the [volunteer-data-download-link]
+All attributes (except href) of the <a> HTML tag are also available for the [volunteer-data-download-link] shortcode, with an identical role.

 You can, through the Back Office page of Raising Manager, add an unlimited number of custom fields in the Add Store, Add Volunteer and Add Planning pages to record additional data.
 Enter a name and a key for each custom field.